HamzaIqbal22/Software-Testing/README.md

 ## Lab Overview
 Lab 1
-JUnit.
-Review of Automated Testing
+- JUnit.
+Review of Automated Testing.
-Advanced Automated Testing in JUnit: Suit Testing and testing Using TestNG, Parametrized tests and theories in JUnit
+- Advanced Automated Testing in JUnit: Suit Testing and testing Using TestNG,
-Project activities: Team forming
+- Parametrized tests and theories in JUnit.

 Lab 2
+- Coverage-based Test Design
-Coverage-based Test Design, Code Coverage tools (OpenClover), Input Domain Model and derive Input Space Partitioning (ISP) test inputs;
+- Code Coverage tools (OpenClover)
+- Input Domain Model and derive Input Space Partitioning (ISP) test inputs
-Project activities: Topic selection, Self-reading and practice: Agile testing methodologies using Test Case Management: e.g., TestLink Open source, X-Ray test management, TestRail Test Case Management

 Lab 3
-Web application testing with ISP approach using TestNG and Selenium. (week 6) Project activities: Project proposal development including, topic justification, open source application, and working on proposed test plan (week 7)
+- Web application testing with ISP approach using TestNG and Selenium.
+- Project activities: Project proposal development including, topic justification, open source application, and working on proposed test plan.

 Lab 4
-Graph coverage prime path and complete path; Apply structural graph coverage and data flow coverage to source code; Apply graph coverage to test various parts of the software design (weeks 8 and 9).
+- Graph coverage prime path and complete path; Apply structural graph coverage and data flow coverage to source code
-Project activities: Test plan submission (week 9)
+- Apply graph coverage to test various parts of the software design.

 Lab 5
-Logic coverage; Automatic Generation of High-Coverage Tests for Complex Systems Programs.
+- Logic coverage; Automatic Generation of High-Coverage Tests for Complex Systems Programs.

 Lab 6
-Syntax based testing, Mutation Testing
+- Syntax based testing, Mutation Testing

 ## Project (Software Testing Practices on Mindustry) Overview
 This project applies software testing practices to an open-source project, specifically targeting Mindustry, a factory-building game with tower defense and real-time strategy elements.
 Mindustry allows players to create complex supply chains, construct structures, and defend against enemy attacks.
 The objective is to thoroughly test various features of the game, identify faults, and propose improvements based on the findings.
 The primary objective of this project is to demonstrate the application of software testing practices, including unit testing, boundary value analysis, control flow testing, data flow testing, and logic-based testing, on an open-source project like Mindustry.
 The focus is on testing critical features and functionalities to ensure the game operates as intended and to identify any potential issues or bugs.